There are many organic fertilizer products available online.

 Dr. Earth Organic 5 Tomato Vegetable Herb Fertilizer, 12-Pound

-This organic fertilizer for vegetables contains fish bone meal, kelp meal, feather meal, alfalfa meal (alfalfa will be genetically modified soon), fish meal, soft rock phosphate, mined potassium sulfate, seaweed extract, humic acid, and 7 strains of soil microbes plus endo and ectomycorrhizae.
+This organic fertilizer for vegetables contains fish bone meal, kelp meal, feather meal, alfalfa meal (alfalfa is now genetically modified, but according to the label, this product doesn't contain GMOs), fish meal, soft rock phosphate, mined potassium sulfate, seaweed extract, humic acid, and 7 strains of soil microbes plus endo and ectomycorrhizae.
 I usually stay away from blends, but these ingredients should be okay.
 I like that it doesn't contain bone meal, GM seed meals, and too many mineral fertilizers like dolomite.

 Wholesome Sweeteners - Organic Molasses Unsulphured - 32 oz.

 Molasses is an incredible fertilizer!
 It supplies carbohydrates to feed the beneficial microorganisms in the soil, plus vitamins and minerals.
 Blackstrap molasses is the best, and you want to go with unsulphured, because the sulfur kills microbes.
-I like to buy organic, but if you want to save a few dollars, here's another option: Golden Barrel Blackstrap Molasses
+I like to buy organic, but if you want to save a few dollars, here's another option: Golden Barrel Blackstrap Molasses.
+Update: I now sell molasses here.

 1 Lb TeraVita SP-90 Humic Acid 100% Soluble Powder